 - The gloss on The Rime of the Ancient Mariner says "The Mariner hath been cast into a trance; for the angelic power causeth the vessel to drive northward faster than human life could endure."
 At this tremendous speed, the mariner went from Antarctica to England in a couple of days.

 - A rather nasty science fiction book by Charles R Pellegrino, Flying to Valhalla, that featured a light speed trip that caused the characters to become disconnected from reality, reliving their life over and over again, for years!

-- The Star Wars Expanded Universe has hyperspace, the sight of which is said to cause someone to go insane.
-Oddly, Lord Vader found it calming.
-Naturally, Nil Spaar, the Big Bad of the Black Fleet books, is ejected in an escape pod while still in hyperspace.
+- In the Star Wars Legends, the sight of hyperspace is said to cause some people to go insane.
+Oddly, Lord Vader finds it calming.
+Nil Spaar, the Big Bad of the Black Fleet Crisis trilogy, is ejected in an escape pod while still in hyperspace.

 - A science-fiction short story treated FTL speed this way, as the only survivor of a ship that went FTL experiences waves of expanding consciousness as he starts becoming one with the universe due to FTL being supposedly impossible (all while the government continually tries to force him to say his experience never happened for apparently no other reason than 'science says you can't go faster than light').
 This apparently is so disruptive that someone (who may be a cosmic being masquerading as a human female) appears and talks him into letting her remove his experiences, at which point he declares 'Are you crazy?
 You can't go faster than light' at his next interrogation.
 Hearing what they wanted, the government promptly stops trashing his life and lets him go.